alphastrata/eldenswing/README.md

 # TODO:

 - [] finish game again to get a fucking sword
-- [x] improve the game launcher -- it's shit atm..
-- [] impl stuff to recognise time spent/when in menus avg loop is still 16s .. can we get it lower?
+- [] locate the eldenring.exe automagically so it doesn't need to be hardcoded.
-- [] UI is kinda ugly... add colours?
+- []
 - [] compress screenshots data (a lot...)

+# DONE:

 - [x] keybindings to features, and for runtime adjustments

-# DONE:
+- [x] improve the game launcher -- it's shit atm..
+- [x] impl stuff to recognise time spent/when in menus avg loop is still 16s .. can we get it lower?
+- [x] UI is kinda ugly... add colours?
 - [-] Can you match a grace, then orient towards it to make it centre screen?
 - [-] Get a trimmer working (i.e crop a specific region of screen, like the compass)
 - [-] get the Akaze thing working and get some numbers around how much of a match things are... what's acceptable?